Landiie/landie.github.io/src/sammi-extensions/landitube-0210.md

 # Help!
 I'm new to SAMMI, and I want to use this!
 What do I do?

-Please check out this [quick video](https://www.youtube.com/watch?v=Jkz264Ax6qc) I made to help newcomers get SAMMI set up with the bare minimum they need to use this extension!
+No worries! the [setup video in the tutorials section](#tutorials) shows you how to set up SAMMI to the bare-minimum to use this extension!
+You need NO PRIOR SAMMI knowledge!

 # What is this?

 <h3 style="color: red">Scroll down to the examples if you want to see it in action right away!</h3>

 ![introducing landitube](https://i.imgur.com/IsovjaP.gif)